34,584 total views, 45 views today

 - Does blue prism require coding?

-Blue Prism’s digital workforce is fabricated, managed and asserted by the user or customer, spanning operations and technology, sticking to an enterprise-wide robotic operating model.
+Blue Prism’s digital workforce is fabricated, managed and ed by the user or customer, spanning operations and technology, sticking to an enterprise-wide robotic operating model.
 It is code-free and can computerize any software.

 The digital workforce can be applied to automate processes in any department where managerial or administrative work is performed over an organization.